Lynn Anderson: Legal issues

 Anderson had issues with alcohol towards the end of her life.
 In December 2004, she was arrested and charged with driving under the influence in Denton, Texas.
 A driver following Anderson called the police after noticing her car weaving in and out of lanes.
 After failing a field sobriety test, she was arrested and released on a $1000 bond.
 On January 24, 2005, Anderson was accused of shoplifting a Harry Potter DVD from a local supermarket in Taos, New Mexico.
 Upon her arrest she punched the arresting officer.
 She was charged with shoplifting, resisting arrest and assault on a police officer.
 The assault charges were later dropped.
 The shoplifting charge was dropped, as long as Anderson agreed to not commit any further offenses.

 In May 2006, Anderson was arrested on a second DUI charge after a traffic accident near Española, New Mexico.
 According to police, Anderson failed a sobriety test and refused to take a breathalyzer test after her car hit the back of another car.
 No one was injured in the collision and she again was charged and released on bond.
 Her last arrest occurred on September 11, 2014, after being involved in a minor traffic accident in Nashville, Tennessee, on West End Avenue.
 Anderson was arrested after she admitted to drinking alcohol and taking prescription medication.
 She was booked on DUI and released on a $5,000 bond.
 She issued a statement and apologized to her fans.
 Anderson later went through rehabilitation at the Betty Ford Center.

 Death

 Anderson died on July 30, 2015, at the Vanderbilt University Medical Center in Nashville, Tennessee, at the age of 67.
 She had been briefly hospitalized due to pneumonia after vacationing in Italy.
 The official cause of death was a heart attack.
-At her funeral, friend Brenda Lee gave a speech and several doves were released to commemorate her passing.
+At her funeral, friend Brenda Lee gave a speech, and several doves were released to commemorate her death.

-Anderson is interred in the mausoleum at Woodlawn Memorial Park Cemetery in Nashville near her mother, Liz, who died in 2011.
+Anderson is interred in the mausoleum at Woodlawn Memorial Park in Nashville near her mother, Liz, who died in 2011.
 Her father, Clarence, died in 2018 and was interred next to his wife.
 That same year, Woodlawn Memorial Park Cemetery (referred to as "Cemetery of Country Stars") created "The Lynn Anderson Rose Garden", consisting of 200 Lynn Anderson Hybrid Rose Bushes (named for the singer by the National Rose Society of America), as a place of reflection and meditation, in honor of Anderson's signature song.